ghushitkumarchutia/taskflow/README.md

 TaskFlow decouples expensive, time-consuming work from HTTP request handlers.
 Instead of making a user wait while the server sends an email, generates a report, or resizes an image, the API immediately accepts the request, queues the work, and responds in milliseconds.
 A separate Worker process picks up the job from the queue and processes it in the background — with automatic retries, exponential backoff, real-time progress streaming, and dead letter queuing for unrecoverable failures.

+The project ships with a **full-featured React dashboard** for monitoring jobs, managing queues, and creating new jobs — all with real-time SSE streaming and a modern, responsive UI.

 This is the same architectural pattern used by **Stripe** (payment processing), **Shopify** (order fulfillment), and **Atlassian** (background indexing).

 <br />